qingshanni/VisTCR/README.md

 	$R CMD Rserve

-**Be sure you are in the vistcr directionary,** and run the following commond.
+**Be sure you are in the vistcr directionary,** and run the following command.

 Install the required gems on your computer: